Dievturība

 Dievturība is a contemporary continuation of the ethnic religion of the Latvians from what it was before Christianization in the 13th century.
 Adherents call themselves Dievturi (singular: Dievturis), literally "Dievs' keepers", "people who live in harmony with Dievs".
 Dievturība is mainly rooted in Latvian folklore, folk songs and Latvian mythology.

 Dievturība was systematized in 1925 by Ernests Brastiņš and Kārlis Bregžis.
 It was forcibly suppressed by Soviets in 1940, but lived on in émigré communities and was re-registered in Latvia in 1990.
-In 2016, a social media survey found that 20% of Latvians identified their religious affiliation as "Latvian religion."
-Of those 20%, 81% who declared themselves “dievturis”, 1% “Dievs, Laima, Māra – folk religion”, 9% “latviskā dzīvesziņa (‘Latvian worldview’)”, 6% “a Latvian”, 2% “Latvian ancient belief”, 1% “officially Lutheran but heart-wise Dievturis”).
+In 2016, a social media survey found that 20% of Latvians identified their religious affiliation as "Latvian religion".
+Of those 20%, 81% declared themselves "dievturis", 1% "Dievs, Laima, Māra – folk religion", 9% "latviskā dzīvesziņa ('Latvian worldview')", 6% "a Latvian", 2% "Latvian ancient belief", 1% "officially Lutheran but heart-wise Dievturis".

 Dievturība primarily exists in Latvia but there are also congregations of adherents in the United States, including the Dievsēta, a property in rural Wisconsin where Dievturi holidays and celebrations take place.